|Chief Pharmacy Officer Journal|

 Specialty pharmaceuticals intersect all channels, including hospital and managed care organizations.
 It is important that the leadership and management of pharmacy operations have the proper information, and education to manage their staff, formularies, and especially patient outcomes.
 CPO provides innovative approaches to pharmacy leadership, and will help pharmacy establish more share of voice, and credibility in the C-Suite and the boardroom.
 "The potential to establish standards for a chief pharmacy officer, and assess competencies and requirements for certification, may have a positive effect on the emerging marketplace with specialty pharmaceuticals.
 We see the connection with improving pharmacy health systems, and pharmacy care, and the importance specialty pharmaceuticals will play going forward.
 SPCB is very interested in assessing the need for this credential.”
 Stated Gary M. Cohen.

 The SPCB is dedicated to promoting the Specialty Pharmacist’s responsibility in maintaining the highest possible quality standards, to advocate for professional development to ensure that specialty patients receive appropriate care now and in the future, and to provide certification and credentialing programs for healthcare professionals to assure protection of the public.

-CPOJournal launches in 2013 with an editorial focus on pharmacy leadership, pharmacy management development, and enhancing chief pharmacy officers’ knowledge and skills to improve their credibility, when interacting with C-Suite executives at Managed Care Organizations, Pharmacies, Health systems and Hospitals.
+CPO Journal launched in October, 2013 with an editorial focus on pharmacy leadership, pharmacy management development, and enhancing chief pharmacy officers’ knowledge and skills to improve their credibility, when interacting with C-Suite executives at Managed Care Organizations, Pharmacies, Health systems and Hospitals.